-INPUT DATA controller: Is a python program which can be called by the 'auto download and ingestion' script or by a cron job.
-It analyzes all SLC pool directories for a specified sensor (TerraSAR-X, ERS-1/2, Sentinel 1a/b) and updates the 'INPUT DATA database' (Section 4.2) which contains metadata such as acquisition time, acquisition mode, look direction, pass direction, relative orbit number, if applicable frame and beam, spatial coverage and the path of its location for each SLC product.
-This metadata can be read from the IWAP pre-processor.
+Auto download and ingestion: When the requested data is processed at ESA or DLR, the data will be downloaded automatically and unpacked.
+The resulting information is saved to the PostGIS Database scene table.
+In this step all SLC metadata for a specified sensor (TerraSAR-X, ERS-1/2, Sentinel 1A/B/C) such as acquisition time, acquisition mode, look direction, pass direction, relative orbit number, if applicable frame and beam, spatial coverage and the path of its location for each SLC product are saved.
+This metadata can be read in subsequent steps.

-INPUT DATA database: Is a PostGIS database which contains the above mentioned information and therewith keeps and updates a unique record of all available SLC products within all directories of the 'INPUT DATA POOL'.
+PostGIS SQL database: Is a PostGIS database which contains the above mentioned information and therewith keeps and updates a unique record of all available SLC products and processing parameters.
+It also contains the derived grounding line geometries and their ocean tide and air pressure annotations.
+The final GLL products can be exported directly from this database.

-IWAP pre-processor: The IWAP pre-processor analyzes the 'INPUT DATA database'.
+IWAP pre-processor: The IWAP pre-processor analyzes the available scenes in the database.
 It will then sort all acquisitions which belong to the same relative orbit, look direction and beam and determines which interferogram pairs or triplets can be generated within the user specified temporal duration.
-A temporal limit can be specified e.g. maximum allowed time between passes is smaller or equal 1 day or 3 days, 11 days and 6 days or 12 days for ERS-1/2, TerraSAR-X and Sentinel 1A/B. If triplets are detected, they will be treated as such in order to determine the double differences directly in the satellite image system (SAR coordinates).
+A temporal limit can be specified e.g. maximum allowed time between passes is smaller or equal 1 day or 3 days, 11 days and 6 days or 12 days for ERS-1/2, TerraSAR-X and Sentinel 1A/B/C. If triplets are detected, they will be treated as such in order to determine the double differences directly in the satellite image system (SAR coordinates).
 The original SLC files are linked into a temporary processing structure which is required for the IWAP.
 All datasets ready for interferometric processing will be saved in a start script which is called at the end of the execution of the IWAP pre-processor in order to trigger the actual IWAP processing.

 IWAP Processor System: Due to its complexity the IWAP Processor System is not covered here.
 The system is documented in several papers and technical notes which also cover specific topics such as TOPS interferometry required for Sentinel-1's interferometric wide swath processing.
 For more details please refer to [1]-[7].
-After the IWAP system runs successfully, geocoded images and preview images of the interferogram, the amplitude and the coherence are copied into the 'IFG DATA POOL' and the 'IFG DATA controller' is launched (IFG hereby stands for Interferogram).
+After the IWAP system runs successfully, geocoded images and preview images of the interferogram, the amplitude and the coherence are copied into a S3 Object Storage.